PromptAI/promptdialog/docs/webhook/02-webhook.md

 # Webhook
 {: .no_toc .header }
-Through webhook, We can communicate with other systems:
+Through webhook, We can communicate with third-party systems via API call:
-- submit information to other system
+- submit information,
-- get information from other system
-- exchange information from other system

-Examples:

-- Create business orders:
-- Handle fallback via LLM
+- receive information,
-- ...
+- update information.

-Welcome to explore Webhook-based usage scenarios and share with us.
+There are many applications.

-## Create business orders
+### Create business orders
 Suppose a customer places an order for three apples at a fruit store, and the user's order information is synchronized to the order system.
 Here we focus on how to synchronize information to the order system.